SAP/openapi-specification/sap-schemas/v2.0/README.md

 ### Best practices

-> See also: [AI-Ready APIs guideline](https://pages.github.tools.sap/CPA/api-guidelines/common-guidelines/ai-ready-apis/) for the broader context on AI-optimized descriptions.

 Unlike human-facing descriptions, `x-sap-ai-hint` can be explicit about pre- and post-conditions, invocation patterns, and semantic context that would clutter end-user documentation.
 Focus on what an AI agent needs to decide *whether* and *how* to use the element.

 Some useful things to include, depending on the element: